human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 ## Additional Correction Steps
 It has been noticed that the results of the previous steps need corrections.
 In the neccessary steps below 3 main issues are explained and their solutions are also provided.
+The output of each correction step is used as an input for the next one.

 ### 1. Window-Specific Models